BrunoRochaDev/Vouch-Reputation-System/README.md

 Nodes may be connected to the observer by a varying degree of proximity.
 Naturally, the opinions of nodes closely connected to the observer carry more weight than those of distant ones.
 It's more impactful to be vouched by someone closer to the observer than by a distant connection.

 Not only that, but the relevance of a node's opinion is also proportional to it's own reputation score.
 Let's say that Alice vouches for Bob and Charlie vouches against Bob, but Alice has a higher reputation score than Charlie.
-As Alice's has a better standing on your network, Bob's reputation should be biased towards a good reputation score, rather than to be perfectly even between good and bad.
+As Alice has a better standing on your network, Bob's reputation should be biased towards a good reputation score, rather than to be perfectly even between good and bad.

-An observer can also apply a weight for every other node.
+An observer can also apply a weight to every node.
 Weights serve as a multiplier for the node's opinion's relevance on the observer's network.
 For instance, even though you vouch for both Alice and Bob, you can make it so Bob's opinions are twice as relevant as Alice's by giving him a 2x weight while leaving Alice with the default 1x weight.
 Weights are not public information and can be kept private.

 Finally, nodes that are deemed too loosely connected (or not connected at all) to the observer have no reputation score, as there is not enough meaningful data to estimate it.
 As such, they can be ommited from the network as far as the observer is concerned.